-On the western side of Istria is the Učka Nature Park that has many walking routes, hills, waterfalls and historic remains.
+On the western side of Istria is the Učka Nature Park, which has many walking routes, hills, waterfalls and historic remains.
 Though this may be more of an option for the more active and adventurous of you!
 The park’s website has a lot of downloadable guides, maps and routes to help you plan your visit.

 Just outside of the Nature Park is the town of Hum, which claims to be the World’s smallest town!
 With a population of just 30, there are often more visitors than residents.
 But this tiny town has cute cobbled streets, small shops and is surrounded by lush green hills.
 So, if you’re nearby it’s definitely worth ticking World’s smallest town off your bucket list!